oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 ## Makefiles, autoconf, and cmake

 Build tools like make, autoconf, and cmake are convenient ways to automate the compilation of a code.
 If you’re building a package, you may need to modify/customize how the code compiles, e.g., so it finds and includes the libraries you want.
-This may involve directly modifying the makefile, modifying the make.include (or make.inc) file, or using tools like autoconf or CMake to configure the makefile.
+This may involve directly modifying the makefile, modifying the make.include (or make.inc, makefile.include, etc.) file, or using tools like autoconf or CMake to configure the makefile.

 Modifying a makefile (or make.include, etc.) so it compiles using the scientific libraries you want can be a daunting process.
 We’ll go through a prototypical example and show how different libraries can be included in the build of a program.
-To do this, we’ll use a make.include file for the electronic structure program VASP.
+To do this, we’ll use a makefile.include file for the electronic structure program VASP.
 For more information on specific build tools, see [PAGE LINKS].

 !!! note
 	 We provide a walkthrough of linking scientific libraries using the VASP code as an example.
 This walkthrough tries to demonstrate key features of the general process of including scientific libraries in a build.
 We note that the exact build and modification process will vary between codes.
 Consulting the documentation of the code you’re trying to build is always the best place to start.